An important part of building safety, find out how they help and what to look for

-In determining the fire-resistance of a door, it is necessary to consider all the doorset components including the frame, glazing, side-panels, transoms and ironmongery.
+The fire-resistance of a door includes all of the doorset components.
+This includes the frame, glazing, side-panels, transoms, and ironmongery.

-A self-closing device is a normal feature of a fire door other than for some doors such as cupboards which should be kept locked when not in use.
+A self-closing device is a normal feature of a fire door.
+Some doors, such as cupboards, should be kept locked when not in use.

-Remember there are rules and regulations about locks on doors - if in doubt, check.
+Remember there are rules and regulations about locks on doors.